matbesancon/hugo-site/content/authors/admin/_index.md

-I am involved in several open-source projects around optimization and scientific computing in the [Julia](https://julialang.org) programming language and around [JuMP](https://jump.dev) but like looking around on new development in scientific programming.
+I am involved in several open-source projects around optimization and scientific computing in the [Julia](https://julialang.org) programming language and around [JuMP](https://jump.dev) but like looking around on new development.
-Before starting the PhD, I worked in various industries, from an IoT startup to steel manufacturing.
-I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en) and Polytechnique Montreal.
+Before starting the PhD, I worked in various industries, from a hardware startup to steel manufacturing.
+I did my joint Bachelor-Master in Process Engineering at the [UTC](https://www.utc.fr) in France with a semester at the [TUBS](https://www.tu-braunschweig.de/?lang=en) in Germany and Polytechnique Montreal in Canada.

-On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, on economic policy, strategy, and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
+On a personal note, I read both fiction (mostly detective, thrillers and fantasy) and non-fiction books, on economic policy, education, and entrepreneurship (a more detailed list can be found on [goodread](https://www.goodreads.com/review/list/110133896).
 I also enjoy games in various formats (tabletop, video, board, card) and cooking.